Duquesne’s Physical Therapy program offers a personal, hands-on, practical, and passionate

 approach to learning.
 Students have the unique opportunity to learn from a decorated

 and renowned faculty who are world leaders in their respective fields.
-The intimate

 The learning spaces have been re-imagined with state-of the art equipment and thoughtful